The World of Music Memorabilia

+How does a writer get started in music memorabilia sales?
 While I was researching The Boston Jazz Chronicles, I met people with collections of souvenirs and mementos of their lives in and around music.
-People saved all sorts of things, more than the photos and sound recordings you would expect to find.
+People saved all kinds of items, far more than the photos and sound recordings I expected to find.
 They saved ephemera, too.
-I saw handbills, posters, newspaper clippings, tickets, postcards, stationary, backstage passes, concert programs, business cards, events calendars, matchbooks, playbills, cocktail napkins, and autographs.
-As I looked at all these treasures, the collecting bug bit me, and it is only a short eBay step from being a buyer to being a seller.
+I saw handbills, posters, newspaper clippings, tickets and ticket stubs, postcards, stationary, backstage passes, concert programs, business cards, events calendars, matchbooks, playbills, cocktail napkins, and invitations.
+As I looked at all those treasures, the collecting bug bit me, and it is only a short eBay step from being a buyer to being a seller.
+And you have landed in the Troy Street music memorabilia sales department.

-I now buy, sell and trade memorabilia for all different kinds of music, and I am more interested in items dated earlier than 1980.
+I buy, sell and trade memorabilia and ephemera for all different kinds of music, although I am most partial to jazz, and I am especially interested in items dated earlier than 1980.
 I sell music memorabilia in two ways:

 - Privately through this website, using PayPal for invoicing and payment.
 Refer to my